 Code Ninjas Jr. is an introductory program for kids just starting to code and combines visual aids and storytelling to explain concepts to campers.
 Participants are usually between 5 and 7 years old and receive basic coding and game development lessons, preparing them for further learning.

-YMCA of Greater San Antonio organizes several summer day camps and overnight camps at different locations in the San Antonio area.
+YMCA of Greater San Antonio organizes several summer day camps and overnight camps at different locations in the area.
 These camps all share the same quality: an inclusive environment where youngsters can learn, grow, and have fun.

 The summer programs the YMCA offers are outdoor camps and indoor camps.
 Both are similar, but the outdoor ones involve more rigorous activity compared to the indoor options.
 With their overnight camps, kids can expect thrilling pursuits.